 But here’s where the shift happens.

 When you accept that not everything you’ve known is entirely true, you release the pressure of needing life to fit into a rigid structure.
-You stop forcing things to make sense in ways they simply don’t.
+You stop forcing things to make sense in ways they don’t.
 You become more open, more adaptable, and—most importantly—more at peace.

 Life becomes easier not because it suddenly becomes perfect, but because you stop resisting its complexity.